 Awake in the middle of the night – oh joy.
 Waking early and not being able to return to sleep is perhaps the most frustrating and challenging pattern of insomnia.
 Here’s the thing: Just like you can’t force yourself to fall asleep, you also can’t force yourself to STAY asleep.
-So once again, the key is not to “try” to force sleep.
-When you know you’re awake/alert, and you feel that returning to sleep easily is just not going to happen easily, try this:
+And once again, the goal is never to “try” to force sleep.

 - Shrug.
 Mentally and literally.
-A healthy indifference to being awake at night can help keep worry in check.
+A healthy indifference to being awake at night can help keep worry and anxiety in check.